 A content model is a formal representation of structured content as a collection of content types and the relationships between them.

 What goes into a Content Model?

-More content types put together form a content module, and more modules put together form a content template.
-If we take the opposite direction, and go from large to small, a content type is a collection of content components and attributes, and each attribute is a key-value data pair.
+If we take the opposite direction and go from large to small, a content type is a collection of content components and attributes, and each attribute is a key-value data pair.

 So to visualize this easier:

 key-value data pairs > attributes > content components > content types > content modules > content templates + metadata > content model

 Let’s look at a practical example: the content model for a content marketing agency.

 As you can see, the model includes both content modules (Services, Distribution, Resources) and content types (Persona, Challenge, Consultancy, Training, etc).

 When do we decide that something is a module and not a type?
 A module groups content types that are similar in nature.
 The content types are the main building blocks of the model, and the easiest way to think about them is as pages on your website.

 So if a topic needs a dedicated page on your website, it’s a good candidate for a content type.
 With this in mind, you can think of content modules as overview pages.